arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 Each function execution retrieves data from the selected **Arduino Things** and generates a CSV file.
 The file is then uploaded to **S3** for structured storage and accessibility.

-Data is extracted every hour by default, with samples aggregated at a 5 minute resolution.
+Data is extracted every hour by default, with samples aggregated at a 5-minute resolution.
 Both the extraction period and the aggregation rate are configurable.
 Aggregation is performed by calculating the average over the aggregation period, while non-numeric values, such as strings, are sampled at the specified resolution.

 Time-series data is exported in **UTC** by default.
 All Arduino Things in the account are included in the export unless filtered using [**tags**](#tag-filtering).